 Lirrwi's tours involve trips of up to 3 hours on gravel roads and 4X4 tracks to get to homelands.
 Some of these tracks can be rough going, but Lirrwi operates custom made 4X4 vehicles and our drivers are the best around.

 Lirrwi provides all transport, accommodation, meals etc. You just need to pack for a holiday.
 Think light, loose and long clothing.
 Yolngu people believe in dressing modestly so no bikinis or speedos please.
 Sarongs are a good idea for ladies.
 Good walking shoes, a hat, sunscreen, towel, small torch, personal water bottle and insect repellent.
 It is preferred that you travel with a soft bag weighing no more than 10kg.

 WHAT TO PACK

-As you should expect in Australia's last great wilderness, there are crocodiles, water buffalo and dingoes and various other creatures present.
+As you should expect in Australia's last great wilderness, there are crocodiles, water buffalos and dingoes and various other creatures present.
 Guests are under the supervision of Yolngu guides at all times and we do not allow guests to swim on tour.